GaloisInc/saw-script/doc/tutorial/tutorial.md

 ```

 In this trivial example, an integer can be doubled either using
 multiplication or shifting.
-The following SAWScript program
+The following SAWScript program (in
-([`code/double.saw`](saw-tutorial-code.tar.gz)) verifies that the two
+`double.saw`) verifies that the two are equivalent using both internal
-are equivalent using both internal ABC, Yices, and CVC4 modes, and by
+ABC, Yices, and CVC4 modes, and by exporting an SMT-Lib theorem to be
-exporting an SMT-Lib theorem to be checked later, by an external SAT
+checked later, by an external SAT solver.
-solver.

 ```
 $include all code/double.saw